Frequently Asked Questions

 Is ultrasound scanning safe?

 Provided the ultrasound service on offer is being operated to the required guidelines, there are no contraindications for first line ultrasound scans.
 Since ultrasound is not an ionising radiation such as x-ray, there are also no known hazardous effects associated with multiple first line scans, again provided the service is operated to recommended guidelines.
-The safety of diagnostic ultrasound continues to be researched and monitored by the relevant professional bodies.
+The safety of ultrasound continues to be researched and monitored by the relevant professional bodies.

 What should I expect when I arrive for an appointment?